Zucchini Bread Jam

 This unusual jam recipe has the flavor of classic Zucchini Bread, but in the form of a spreadable jam.
 You'll love this fun way to preserve the summer harvest.

-One thing is for certain, zucchini bread jam is not something you see often on a pantry shelf, or probably have even heard of it.
+One thing is for certain, zucchini bread jam is not something you see often on a pantry shelf or probably have even heard of.

 Zucchini Bread Jam | Cosmopolitan Cornbread